-[1] Ku P.M.
+Ku P.M.
 Gear failure modes - importance of lubrication and mechanics.
 ASLe Trans.
 19 (1976)

 [2] Burrows M., Sutton G. Interacting gears synchronize propulsive leg movements in a jumping insect.
-Science V.A.
-Yastrebov Lecture 1
+Science

-"Functional gears in the ballistic jumping of the flightless planthopper insect Issus" (only in nymphs, nut not adults)[2]
+"Functional gears in the ballistic jumping of the flightless planthopper insect Issus" (only in nymphs, not in adults)[2]